Data Ingestion Guide

 To create a dataset, follow these steps:

-• Click on the data button, followed by selecting the Upload New Files button.
+• Click the Prompt Tools button, then select Data & Settings button.
+After that, choose the Upload New Files button.

 • Click on the Create New Dataset button.